 You might recognize the name Dubrovnik as a filming spot for HBO's Game of Thrones (it's the real-life King's Landing).
 It was chosen by the show runners for a reason: its walls, battlements, and medieval fortifications.

 While there are, of course, Game of Thrones-themed tours, there are lots of other activities to take advantage of.
-Stroll down the limestone-paved streets and appreciate the the well-preserved architecture of centuries long forgotten.
+Stroll down the limestone-paved streets and appreciate the well-preserved architecture of centuries long forgotten.

 Some noteworthy monuments to check out include the St. Blaise Church, Goth Rector's Palace, and the renaissance-style Sponza Palace.